 |Ripe garden tomatoes with Basil Vinaigrette is one of my favorite things about summer!|

 (Updated July 2008) I've written about basil vinaigrette a few times since I first posted this recipe, but last night I picked a huge bucket of basil from my garden, chopped it up in my food processor with olive oil, froze some of the chopped basil, and made a big batch of basil vinaigrette with the rest for a family party tonight.
 That's when I decided it was time to update this post with a photo of basil vinaigrette, one of my favorite things about summer.
-I love tomatoes any way you prepare them, however serving tomatoes with basil vinaigrette drizzled over them takes the summer tomato thing to a whole new level.
+I love tomatoes any way you prepare them, but serving tomatoes with basil vinaigrette drizzled over them takes the summer tomato thing to a whole new level.

 This dressing uses purchased vinaigrette.
 If you're a salad dressing purist, of course you can make your own.
 I'm completely a purist about some foods and totally into convenience for others.
 For example, chicken stock is something I religiously make from scratch and I'm convinced nothing from a can ever tastes as good.
 Salad dressing, on the other hand, is something that I can make if I want to, but I often think, why bother?
 There are so many fantastic dressings on the market, and so many other things I want to make instead.